Most internal combustion engine (gas-powered) cars run on a 12-volt battery system. The battery holds a charge for a few days to a few weeks.

 Then you have higher amperage types.
 They range from ~15 amps and up.
 Some auto shops even have 200 amp starting capabilities.
 They will charge your battery in minutes or hour(s).

-Some even have the function to jump start a car if that is all the battery needs.
+Some even have the function to jump-start a car if that is all the battery needs.
 This type of consistent charging can limit the life of your battery.
-Do it only when you absolutely need it or you are in a rush.
+Do it only when you need it or you are in a rush.

-You can fully charge a battery in about an hour with a 40 amp charger.
+You can charge a battery in about an hour with a 40 amp charger.

 If you get a 40 amp charger make sure it is a smart charger.
-Some older chargers do not have an auto shut off feature that can easily pay for itself.
+Some older chargers do not have an auto shut off feature that can If the charger keeps charging the battery when it is charged you may end up damaging or even ruin a Spending a little more for a smart charger with “auto shut off” can save you hundreds of dollars over the course of its life

 If the electrical system is in good condition it may only take a few minutes for a newer car to get enough juice to turn over.
 If you can get your car to turn on, then the alternator can charge the car itself and the battery charger is not needed.